viliusfetingis18-lab/Scopewatch/README.md

 - `skill.md` — full function definitions, upload this to a Claude Project
 - `README.md` — this file
 - `LICENSE` — MIT
+- `demo/demo-walkthrough.md` — worked example running all six functions against a fictional project
 ---

 ## How This Was Built

-Designed the function specs and scope logic myself, using Claude to help draft and refine the skill definition, while studying PMI Agile and GitHub Foundations.
+Designed the function specs and scope logic myself, using Claude/Copilot to help draft and refine the skill definition, while studying PMI Agile and GitHub Foundations.
 This is a PM-driven use of AI tooling to spec a solution to a real commercial problem: detecting revenue leakage from scope creep in professional services delivery.

 ---